Our aim banner

 "Working with MIC enabled us to create an authentic and immersive learning experience for the students.
 Talking to and learning from people who make decisions in court is an invaluable experience for our students.
 It enhances their knowledge and skills in areas such as court etiquette, legal literacy, provision of best evidence and report writing.
 We were also very pleased to speak to the magistracy more generally about social work practice."

-Egerton Primary School held a Mock Trial on Cyber Bullying in March with two of the GM MIC team.
+Egerton Primary School held a Mock Trial on Cyber Bullying with two of the GM MIC team.
 It was held in the school hall, which was laid out like a court room with seats for the audience.
 Parents had been invited, in addition to the Headteacher.

 The children played all the rolls, except for the presiding justice.
 They put a lot of effort into learning their parts and presenting in court.
 The two children who were Magistrates took notes during the Trial and were able to refer to specific evidence which they felt lead to a guilty verdict.